 Introduction: Pants Hangers With Better Grip

-Pants hangers can be great things, but are very aggravating when they can't maintain a firm grip: The legs slip through and the pants fall to the floor, especially when sliding the hangers along the clothes bar.
+Pants hangers are great when they work, but are very aggravating when they can't maintain a firm grip: Pant legs slip through and the pants fall to the floor, especially when sliding the hangers along the clothes bar.
 This can happen with thin or slippery fabrics, or when the hangers have been around a while and lost some of their clamping strength.
 Or maybe they weren't much good to start with.
 If you use pants hangers, this simple fix might just marginally improve the quality of your life.

 Step 1: Materials Needed